-Direct Day Habilitation may be provided using remote technology in homes where participants reside in accordance with ODP policy.
+Teleservices are the delivery of direct services using remote technology.
+Day Habilitation teleservices may be provided in homes where participants reside in accordance with ODP policy.

-Remote Day Habilitation may only be rendered to a participant in their Residential Habilitation home (Community Home) when the participant:
+Day Habilitation teleservices may only be rendered to a participant in their Residential Habilitation home (Community Home) when the participant:

-- Routinely participates in Day Habilitation services in-person outside the home; and - Has a medical or behavioral condition that precludes their in-person participation for a temporary period of time.
+- Routinely participates in Day Habilitation services in-person outside the home; and - Has a medical or behavioral condition that precludes their in-person participation for a temporary period of time not to exceed 26 consecutive weeks.